Lithuanian National Drama Theatre

-Lithuanian National Drama Theatre (Lietuvos nacionalinis dramos teatras), located on Gediminas Avenue in Vilnius, is one of Lithuania’s most prominent publicly funded performing arts venues and cultural institutions.
+Lithuanian National Drama Theatre (Lietuvos nacionalinis dramos teatras), located on Gediminas Avenue in Vilnius, is one of Lithuania's most prominent publicly funded performing arts venues and cultural institutions.
 Founded as a Vilnius State Theatre in 1940, it became Lithuanian National Drama Theatre in 1998.
-The theatre’s façade featuring the Feast of Muses (Mūzų šventė) sculpture has become a landmark of Vilnius city.
+The theatre's façade featuring the Feast of Muses (Mūzų šventė) sculpture by Stanislovas Kuzma has become a landmark of Vilnius city.